mssalvatore/tmpwatcher/README.md

-# owwatcher
+# OWWatcher

-Detects when world-writable directories or files are created in a specific directory.
+OWWatcher detects when world-writable directories or files are created in a user-specified directory.
 This is useful for passively discovering symlink race or TOCTOU vulnerabilities.

 ## Description